eigerco/pallet-move/doc/design.md

 ## Move language
 Move is a programming language originally developed at Facebook to power the Diem blockchain.
 Its main aim was to give the ability to write smart contracts that can be run on the specialized virtual machine (Move VM) inside the blockchain.

 Move is a statically-typed language with a syntax that is similar to Rust.
-It introduces different from usual resource handling.
-Resources can never be copied or implicitly discarded - they can be moved (as the language name states) between program storage locations.
+It introduces a slightly different resource handling concept where resources can never be copied or implicitly discarded - they can be moved (as the language name states) between program storage locations.

 There were 4 main design goals for the Move language:
 * First-Class Resources - one of the key features of Move is the ability to create custom resource types that can be handled safely which is enforced by the static type system and move semantics.